 About me

-Counselling can be useful at all stages of life, whether you are recovering g from a particular crisis or have more general feelings you want to work through.
-Most of us know when we have a problem but are often unable to find the answers on our own.
-Counselling helps you discover solutions, untangle emotions, and find peace with situations beyond your control.
+Counselling can be useful at all stages of life, whether you are recovering from a particular crisis or have uncomfortable feelings you want to work through.
+Sometimes we have a problem but are unable to find the answers on our own.
+Counselling can help you discover solutions, untangle emotions, and find peace with situations beyond your control.

-I offer a gentle, free, no obligation, consultation to discuss your situation and needs.
+I offer a free, half an hour, no obligation, telephone or zoom consultation to discuss your situation and needs.

 Training, qualifications & experience